7HAVEN/8086_simulator/README.md

 it supports basic instructions like moving data in and out of memory and basic arithmetic operations like add , sub , mul and div.

 ## currently supported instructions

+currently it supports writing 8 bit and 16 bit data to memory and in between registers

 ### MOV
 ```asm
 MOV <REG,REG> moving data between registers